-there is a change in the law or regulation that could result in a revised favorable determination; or
+There is a change in the law or regulation; or

-there is an error in the file or some other indication that the prior determination may be revised to a favorable determination.
+There is an error in the file or some other indication that the prior determination may be revised.

 In screening cases for the regulatory criteria, the ALJ will only refer cases for a prehearing case review in which application of the criteria may result in a fully or partially favorable decision.

 C. When to Schedule a Hearing After a Case Is Sent for Prehearing Review

 The hearing office will retain claims sent for a prehearing review in the Master Docket by date of receipt.
 When a claim sent for a prehearing review is ready to be scheduled for a hearing, the ALJ may not delay the scheduling of a hearing unless all parties to the hearing agree to continue the review and delay the hearing.
 See 20 CFR 404.941 and 416.1441.
 If all parties agree to a delay, the ALJ will ask the parties to indicate so in writing.
 The ALJ will then associate the writing(s) with the claim(s) file.

 If a party to the hearing objects to a delay in scheduling the hearing, the ALJ will schedule the hearing.
 However, when administratively efficient to do so, the prehearing review may continue during the time between the date the hearing is scheduled and the date of the scheduled hearing.
 If the reviewing component cannot complete the prehearing case review before the scheduled date of the hearing, the component must return the case to the ALJ for a hearing unless the component is preparing a favorable revised determination and all parties to the hearing provide written consent for the ALJ to delay the hearing.